vikasontech/sample/content/posts/ec2.md

 # Instance purchasing options

-* On-Demand Instances – Pay, by the second, for the instances that you launch.
+* **On-Demand Instances** - Pay, by the second, for the instances that you launch.
-* Savings Plans – Reduce your Amazon EC2 costs by making a commitment to a consistent amount of usage, in USD per hour, for a term of 1 or 3 years.
+* **Savings Plans** - Reduce your Amazon EC2 costs by making a commitment to a consistent amount of usage, in USD per hour, for a term of 1 or 3 years.
-* Reserved Instances – Reduce your Amazon EC2 costs by making a commitment to a consistent instance configuration, including instance type and Region, for a term of 1 or 3 years.
+* **Reserved Instances** - Reduce your Amazon EC2 costs by making a commitment to a consistent instance configuration, including instance type and Region, for a term of 1 or 3 years.
-* Scheduled Instances – Purchase instances that are always available on the specified recurring schedule, for a one-year term.
+* **Scheduled Instances** - Purchase instances that are always available on the specified recurring schedule, for a one-year term.
-* Spot Instances – Request unused EC2 instances, which can reduce your Amazon EC2 costs significantly.
+* **Spot Instances** - Request unused EC2 instances, which can reduce your Amazon EC2 costs significantly.
-* Dedicated Hosts – Pay for a physical host that is fully dedicated to running your instances, and bring your existing per-socket, per-core, or per-VM software licenses to reduce costs.
+* **Dedicated Hosts** - Pay for a physical host that is fully dedicated to running your instances, and bring your existing per-socket, per-core, or per-VM software licenses to reduce costs.
-* Dedicated Instances – Pay, by the hour, for instances that run on single-tenant hardware.
+* **Dedicated Instances** - Pay, by the hour, for instances that run on single-tenant hardware.
-* Capacity Reservations – Reserve capacity for your EC2 instances in a specific Availability Zone for any duration.
+* **Capacity Reservations** - Reserve capacity for your EC2 instances in a specific Availability Zone for any duration.

 # Key variables that determine Reserved Instance pricing